jeraldrich/blog/docs/about_me.rst

 Mental gears refined fuzzy details into logical structures to be connected and rearranged, until the best fit solution visually appears.

 A goat’s panicked baah brings reality back to focus.
 A sudden wind rustles dried leaves and wisps hazy conclusions away.
 The thinker let’s out a sigh, stands up, and gently pats the goat on the head.
-Thoughts about how to make a softer wool start drifting up…
+Thoughts about how to make a softer wool jacket start drifting up…

 Somewhere tonight, a modern thinker is alone in a dark room, haunched over a glowing screen sitting on his lap.